Daniil193/Count_peoples/README.md

 **Warning**

-Best practices: Use ffmpeg instead cv2 for reading frames and determining time for certain frame
+In Best practices: Use ffmpeg instead cv2 for reading frames and determining time for certain frame

 ### _Run processing video_
 In Base.ipynb set following variables: